xxmmxx/CSMarkDesktop/PrivacyPolicy.md

 We may collect information such as:
 * Your Operating system and operating system version.
 E.g. Windows 10 Build 16299
 * System Information such as your Processor Model, Total Memory Capacity, Amount of Available Memory, and Processor Core & Thread Count etc. E.g. AMD Ryzen 7 1700X 8 Core CPU @ 3.4GHz, 16GB Total RAM, 8GB Available RAM,  8 Cores & 16 Threads
-* The number of processes running on your computer at the time of you interacting with our services.
-E.g. 140
 * Installed Product Version E.g. 1.0.0.0
 * Latest Available Product Version E.g. 1.10.3.0
 * The Type of Device you're using (sometimes known as Device Family) E.g. Desktop
 * Crash Statistics and Error Reporting E.g. Unhandled Out Of Bounds Exception
 * Benchmark Results E.g. Overall Single Threaded Score: 6887.29 CSMark Points
-* UI Theme you have selected E.g. Really Dark Theme
 * Whether you have opted in to receive Beta Updates E.g. True
 * Whethere you have opted out of checking for updates on startup E.g. False